Comporta (civil parish)

-Comporta is a freguesia ("civil parish") and village in the municipality of Alcácer, in the old district of Setúbal, in continental Portugal, located at the base of Tróia Peninsula, along the Sado estuary.
-The population in 2011 was 1,268, in an area of 150.54 km².
-It is part of, and the namesake of, the larger Comporta Coast region.
+Comporta is a freguesia ("civil parish") and village in the municipality of Alcácer, in the old district of Setúbal, in continental Portugal, located at the base of the Tróia Peninsula, along the Sado estuary.
+The population in 2011 was 1,268, in an area of 150.54 km2.
+It is part of, and the namesake of, the larger Comporta Coastal region.

 History

 During the time of the Companhia das Lezírias, Comporta was a small agglomeration of 65 impoverished cabanas around a principal estate.

 Until 1989, Comporta was a part of the parish of Santa Maria do Castelo.

 Geography

-Located along the peninsula of Tróia on the southern margin of the Sado River, the region is characterized by the number or rice fields under cultivation.
-In addition, its vicinity within the Sado estuary makes the region a focus of many species of terrestrial and marine birds, including the grey herons, storks and flamingos.
+Located along the peninsula of Tróia on the southern margin of the Sado River, the region is characterized by a number of rice fields under cultivation.
+In addition, its vicinity within the Sado estuary makes the region a habitat of many species of terrestrial and marine birds, including the grey herons, storks and flamingos.

-While Comporta is the administrative centre of the parish, there are several small population concentrations throughout (localities, places or villages); they include: Brejo da Carregueira, Brejo da Carregueira de Cima, Cambado, Comporta, Figueiral Moitinha, Murta, Possanco, Torre, Torroal and Carrasqueira.
+While Comporta is the administrative centre of the parish, there are several small population concentrations (localities, places or villages) throughout; they include: Brejo da Carregueira, Brejo da Carregueira de Cima, Cambado, Comporta, Figueiral Moitinha, Murta, Possanco, Torre, Torroal and Carrasqueira.